Skip to main content

 Language permissions and statuses

-• If a contributor is making changes to a monitored language, the automation will be triggered even if this contributor has no permissions for the target language.
+• If a contributor makes changes to a monitored language, the automation will trigger even if the contributor has no permissions for the target language.

-For example, suppose you have an automation monitoring the English language.
-Whenever a change is made, an MT provider should be used to populate translations for the French language.
-Ann is a contributor who has read/write access to the English language.
-She, however, has no permissions to view or modify the French translations.
-Still, if Ann modifies English translations, the automation will trigger and the chosen MT provider will be used to populate French translations.
+For example, if an automation monitors English and uses an MT provider to populate French translations, and Ann (a contributor with read/write access to English but no access to French) modifies English translations, the automation will trigger and the MT provider will populate French translations.

 • Only unlocked translations trigger automations.
-In other words, if some translation is locked because it was included in an order or a task, it should not trigger an automation.
+If a translation is locked due to inclusion in an order or a task, it will not trigger an automation.

 Running automations on demand